bereave/bereave.github.io/docs/README.md

 1. When DT is used it generates a new LOGIN KEY to access your DATA
 2. Another login key is given to your SESSION to access after; this has no information on it, so you get the Orpheus tutorial screen
 3. Because a SESSION cannot be ended forcibly, the other person can still mess with DATA until they close the IDV app [from actively running] or switch accounts; they cannot switch binds or anything along those lines, as said above.
+## DT Trades
+This following terms aren't trading terms, but I will be using them to better describe how transfers are to be done in a trade context.
+__Native Device__ - your OS, iOS or Android
+__Foreign Device__ = the opposite OS to yours; if you have iOS it's Android, etc

 ## How to Native -> Foriegn DT
 1. Go to settings -> Safety (last tab) -> Account Migration and generate a code and password.
 Make your password very easy; I like using "kitten".